kubabuda/sw_api/README.md

 - implement interface in respective project
 - connect these two in dependency injection bootstrapper in API configuration

+TBH for CRUD demo it is overkill and repository directly in controller would be fine, but its lifesaver for any app with longer lifecycle

 ### Authorization

 For now no authorization on this API is required for clients.
 This is obviously necessary to be added after demo.